youngd24/MIDIDeck/docs/index.md

 * Build & upload

 The PlatformIO project includes the needed board (Arduino Leonardo) and the MIDIUSB library (version 1.0.5 at this time).

+I believe the Arduino IDE could be used to build this code, I haven't tried it, you're on your own for that.